RJ May: 2025 resignation

-2025 SC House Special election
+2025 SC House special election

-Special election dates for the SC House District 88 seat were set for filing: opens August 29 and ends September 6; primaries on October 21, and special election held on December 23, 2025.
+Special election dates for the SC House District 88 seat were set for filing: opening August 29 and ending September 6; primaries on October 21, and special election held on December 23, 2025.

 Republican Brian Duncan announced his run for the special election seat.
-Others who filed along with Duncan: Lorelei Graye (Republican), Chuck Hightower (Democratic), John Lastinger (Republican) and Darren Rogers Sr. (Republican).
+Others who filed along with Duncan: Lorelei Graye (Republican), Chuck Hightower (Democratic), John Thomas Lastinger (Republican) and Darren Rogers Sr. (Republican).
 Duncan and Lastinger earned spots in the Republican Primary runoff, with Lastinger the runoff winner.
-Lastinger will face Democrat Chuck Hightower in December.
+Lastinger faced and defeated Democrat Chuck Hightower in December.

-Legal issues
+Legal issues, prosecution and sentencing

-Distribution of child sexual abuse material allegations
+Distribution of child sexual abuse material

-On May 27, 2024, the National Center for Missing and Exploited Children received a cyber tip from Kik Messenger flagging videos from username "joebidennnn69" as depicting child sexual abuse material (CSAM), according to a statement from the United States Attorney for the District of South Carolina Bryan Stirling.
-The Kik app has been found to disburse child sexual abuse videos around the world.
+On May 27, 2024, the National Center for Missing and Exploited Children received a cyber tip from Kik Messenger flagging videos from username "joebidennnn69" as depicting child sexual abuse material (CSAM) portraying "infant and toddler children being subjected to severe forms of sex abuse" involving physical violence and animals, according to a statement from the United States Attorney for the District of South Carolina Bryan Stirling.
+The Kik account, which, prosecutors linked to May, had been used to disburse child sexual abuse videos around the world.

-In August 2024 May's house was searched in conjunction with an investigation into potential possession of child sexual abuse materials.
-The investigation was conducted by the Department of Homeland Security's (DHS) Special Investigations Unit (HSI) along with support from the South Carolina State Law Enforcement Division (SLED).
+In August 2024 May's house was searched as part of the investigation by members of the Department of Homeland Security's (DHS) Special Investigations Unit (HSI) along with support from the South Carolina State Law Enforcement Division (SLED), with 35 electronic devices seized, including May's phone.

 On October 24, 2024, a federal document was filed in US District Court for South Carolina with a motion to extend time to file judicial forfeiture action.
-Then in December 2024, May was suspended from the South Carolina Freedom Caucus amid the ongoing investigation.
+In December 2024, May was suspended from the South Carolina Freedom Caucus amid the ongoing investigation.